viniciusenari/Q-Learning-and-SARSA-Mountain-Car-v0/README.md

 ```
 python run_sarsa_agent.py
 ```
 The agent was trained for 100000 episodes.
-Its Q-values are saved in the file pre-trained-SARSA.pkl, which can be loaded with the function load_obj() from the auxFunctions.py file.
+Its Q-values are saved in the file 'pre-trained-SARSA.pkl', which can be loaded with the function load_obj() from the auxFunctions.py file.

 ![SARSA Agent Mountain Car](SARSAAgent.gif)

 *Agent Trained using SARSA*
 To train a new agent you can run the following line:
 ```
-python3 train_sarsa.py
+python train_sarsa.py
 ```
 It will train for 50000 episodes, with the following hyperparameters:
 - learning rate (alpha) = 0.1
 - the temporal difference discount factor (gamma) = 0.9
+After training, it will create a fille called 'Q-table-SARSA'.
+Replace the 'pre-trained-SARSA' string inputted to the load_obj() function in run_sarsa_agent.py with 'Q-table-SARSA' so you can see the agent you trained.
 ## Comparison

 ![Q-learning vs. Sarsa](Q-learning_vs_Sarsa.jpg)
+Q-learning and SARSA seem to perform the same for training this agent.

 ## References
+OpenAI. (n.d.).
+MountainCar-v0.
+Retrieved from https://gym.openai.com/envs/MountainCar-v0/
+Reinforcement Learning in the OpenAI Gym (Tutorial) - SARSA.
+(2018, August 8).
+[Video].
+YouTube. https://www.youtube.com/watch?v=P9XezMuPfLE